 Some workers die or get disabled by cerebral vascular diseases and ischemic heart diseases.
-These deaths and disabilities may qualify for the WCI benefit if the underlying conditions worsened were by excessive working stresses However, establishing the cause and effect relationships is often difficult.
+These deaths and disabilities may qualify for the WCI benefit if the underlying conditions were worsened by excessive working stresses.
+However, establishing the cause and effect relationships is often difficult.
 Although, the government does have its own arbitration process, disputes infrequently lead to litigations.
 Bereaved family members who attribute the death of their family to excessive working conditions and fatigue claim the causality by calling the death Karo-shi, or death due to excessive work in Japanese.

-To facilitate the determination of causality and avoid disputes, the government presets some criteria for common work-related diseases, such as noise deafness, asbestosis and neck-shoulder disorders.
-For cerebral and ischemic heart diseases, the criteria were first introduced in 1987 and were later revised in 1995.
+To facilitate the determination of causality and avoid disputes, the government presets some criteria for common work-related diseases, noise deafness. such as asbestosis and neck-shoulder disorders.
+For cerebral and ischemic heart diseases, the criteria were first introduced in

+1987 and were later revised in 1995.

-Also controversial are those related with cardiovascular diseases and for cerebrovascular and cardiovascular diseases psychiatric diseases.
+Also controversial are those related with cardiovascular diseases and psychiatric diseases.
 In September 1999, the criteria for determining work-related causality for psychiatric disorders were published.